yahely/PreCommitHookPlugin/README.md

 ## Usage

-Create a file named `pre-commit-hook.sh` in your project root, exit with non-zero code to 'fail' the commit.
+Create a file named `pre-commit-hook.sh` or `pre-commit-hook.bat` for Windows, in your project root, exit with non-zero code to 'fail' the commit.

 ## Known Problems